TutorialsHow To Secure Your Gmail Account

 6. Do Not Disclose Your Password, Username, And PIN

-Your password, username, and pin are personal information and should remain personal.
+Your password, username, and PIN are personal information and should remain personal.
 For no reason should you disclose them to anyone to avoid it getting into the wrong hands.

 How To Secure Your Gmail Account